siliconflow/BizyAir/docs/docs/ai-assistants/introduce.md

 ## ☁️BizyAir Joy Caption

 The ☁️BizyAir Joy Caption node is a powerful tool designed to automatically generate descriptive captions for images, thanks to https://huggingface.co/spaces/fancyfeast/joy-caption-pre-alpha.

+## ☁️BizyAir Joy Caption2

+The ☁️BizyAir Joy Caption2 node is an upgraded version of ☁️BizyAir Joy Caption node, thanks to https://huggingface.co/spaces/fancyfeast/joy-caption-alpha-two.

+### Key Features:

+1. **Default Prompt Enhancement**: The node displays a list of caption types, each of which corresponds to the unique default prompt.

+2. **Customizable System Prompts**: If you want to add more constraints, you can use the *extra_options*.
+The name in the *name_input* can replace the `{name}` in the *extra_options*.
+Moreover, you can use the *custom_prompt* to override the prompt.